DiogoFSPinheiro/LabelManager/README.md

 - Visual Studio (compatible versions)
 - DeepL API key (for translation features)
-- Apilayer Spell Checker API (for Spell Check features)
 - Internet connection for API-based services

 ---

 ## 📣 Feedback & Contributions

 Feedback, bug reports, and feature suggestions are welcome.
 If you encounter issues or have ideas for improvement, feel free to open an issue or start a discussion.

 ---